rafaeldandrea/spatial-clusters/README.md

 	2.1.
 Files named ___cluster_analysis.rds show the results of clustering analysis and have the following columns:
 	   sp: Species code
-	   group: Cluster to which the species belongs
+	   group: Cluster (estimated through the algorithm) to which the species belongs.
-	   algorithm: Name of the alogorithm to calculate modularity of the clustering network
+	   algorithm: Name of the alogorithm to calculate modularity of the clustering network.
-	   weighted: Whether the edges in the network were weighted
+	   weighted: (Yes/No) Whether the edges in the network were weighted.
-	   number_of_groups: Total number of distinct clusters found d_cutoff (model parameter): Distance cutoff (in meters) used to identify the 'neighbor' trees
+	   number_of_groups: Total number of distinct clusters found. d_cutoff (model parameter): Distance cutoff (in meters) used to identify the 'neighbor' trees.
 	   seed: seed values used for randomization of the pairwise distance matrix for species.
 0 indicates no changes.

 	2.2.
 Files named ___kde_full.rds show the results of kernel density estimation of distinct spatial cluster of